About Publishers and Publishing

 This is all discouraging beyond belief.
 And before I get to the GOOD news, self-publishing is no easy task.
 Open any good book from a large publisher and look at the interior.
 We rarely notice the layout.
 First comes the Publisher page, with the ISBN number (where does that come from?
 And at what cost?)
 Then there are the BISAC Headings.
 Yes, I spelled it correctly.
 Neither of these are arbitrary.
 Take a look, when you come to a new chapter, the headers and footers stop, blank, and a blank page is, guess what, a blank page.
 Word processing software have no idea about this.
 It takes converting your manuscript to another format to do these things.
 Plus there's Index, especially important in electronic versions.
 Enough said?
 You might liken it to your profession, or any profession.
 When someone who knows little to nothing about the rules, regulations, of the profession try to pretend they do, what happens?
 It's obvious to most that it is messy and screams of unprofessional.
 Not a good idea considering the hours and hours of effort you've put into research, and writing your book.
 It deserves the best.

 Now for the GOOD news.
-We, at Rime Quill Publishing Co. have been there and done that and we've come up with several alternative ways we can help you get your book published.
+We, at Rime Quill Publishing Co. have been there and done that and we've come up with several alternative ways we can help you get your novel, fiction, self-help or memoir edited and published.
 We've listed these plans below.
 Let me add, these plans are flexible.
 We tailor them to fit your needs and your budget.